-- Hot flushes
+- Hot flushes (sudden feelings of hot or cold in your face, neck and chest which can cause dizziness)

 - Palpitations

-- Headaches
+- Headaches and migraines

 - Night sweats

 - Difficulty sleeping

+- Changed body shape and weight gain

-- Skin irritation
+- Skin changes, e.g. dry and itchy skin

 - Low mood or anxiety

 - Panic attacks

 - Loss of concentration

 - Depression

 - Problems with memory and concentration

-Menopausal symptoms can occur months or even years before a female's periods stop and can last for several years after they have stopped.
-The menopause can have a significant impact on females at work and their relationships with colleagues, e.g. if they are experiencing severe anxiety, this may have negative side effects on their happiness at work.
-Not every female will experience the signs and symptoms of the menopause; however, the list provided above is common for most female.
+Menopausal symptoms can occur months or even years before a woman's periods stop and can last for several years after they have stopped.
+Not every woman will experience the signs and symptoms of the menopause; however, the list provided above is common for most women.
+The menopause can have a significant impact on woman at work and their relationships with colleagues, e.g. if they are experiencing severe anxiety, this may have negative side effects on their happiness at work.